AnshumanRoy/PDFGPT/README.md

 ## Sample Output

-Here are some sample outputs from the PDF Query Console Application:
+Here are some sample outputs from the PDFGPT Application:

 ![image](images/sample_op.png)
 *Querying from this [file](https://annualreport.stocklight.com/nasdaq/aapl/221338448.pdf)*